 In addition to only being yours, the name should be memorable.
 Fuzzy McFee’s Frankfurters if you’re slinging unique hot dogs.
 Verily Vermont for a tourist shop.
 Get creative!

 Keep in mind that your business’s registered name isn’t necessarily the name it must operate under.
-You could use another name and register it as your DBA (doing business as).
+You could use another name and register it as your DBA in Vermont (doing business as).

 Now that you have a name and structure make your business official by registering it.
 Next, obtain a federal employer identification number (EIN) from the IRS.
 Tada!
 You’re official.

-Open a bank account for your Vermont business.
+Open a business bank account for your Vermont company.
 Don’t mix business funds with personal funds.
 It makes taxes difficult and can affect your assets’ liability protection by the LLC and corporation structures.)
 Citizens Bank, Union Bank, Vermont Federal Credit Union, and Keybank are all friendly to Vermont’s small businesses.

-Don’t forget to check what permits, licenses, zoning requirements Vermont may require for your business and what small business insurance you may need.
+Don’t forget to check what permits, licenses, zoning requirements Vermont may require for your business and what small business insurance you may require.

 Time to get some customers!
 Grassroots efforts are often the best, so don’t be shy.
 Get involved and network with the numerous entrepreneur-friendly business organizations in Vermont.
 Join the Chamber of Commerce and civic organizations.
 Volunteer to help with community events and nonprofits.
 Hold an event in your store so the community can take a peek and see what your business is all about.
 Also, register the business location with Google My Business so Vermonters can find you.

 Remember the domain and social media presences you registered?
 It’s time to use them.
-Optimize the website for search engines, create a comprehensive social media strategy, and be faithful when executing it.
+Optimize your website for search engines, create a comprehensive marketing strategy, and be faithful when executing it.

 Don’t hesitate to get some help with advertising from local agencies if you don’t have time or this isn’t your bag.